2023 – Moving to an Electric Vehicle

 Our new MG EV is propelled only by electricity, which at the time of writing is costing us $0.08 per kWh (see panel above).
 The MG consumes around 17 kWh of stored battery energy per 100km.

-The cost of travelling 100 kms in our MG EV is under $1.50, and the car expels no exhaust at all.
+The cost of travelling 100 kms in our MG EV is under $1.50, using ‘off peak’ domestic electricity, and the car expels no exhaust at all and is much cheaper to service.

 The EV impact on our electricity bills

-The battery in our EV is relatively small at 44 kWh, which gives us a range of around 260 kms.
-So if we travel 100 kms (which is an average daily commute for us, a couple of days a week) we have consumed 38% of our battery capacity, or 17 kWh.
+The 72 kWh battery in our EV is classified as ‘long range’, which gives us a range of around 450 kms.
+So if we travel 200 kms (which is an average weekly commute for us) consuming stored battery energy at the rate of around 17 kWh / 100km, we have consumed around 34 kWh of our battery capacity or around 50% of its capacity.

-To recharge this capacity at the general rate of 34c/kWh costs $5.78.
-At the off-peak rate of 8c/kWh it will cost us $1.36.
+To recharge this capacity at the general daytime rate of 34c/kWh costs $11.90.
+At the off-peak rate of 8c/kWh it will cost us $2.80.
+(At commercial fast chargers this can be anywhere from 60 c/kWh to 85 c/kWh.)

-This is cheaper than we can manage from our solar panels on a sunny day.
-The 4.2kW of solar output (at its maximum rate) isn’t able to provide enough energy for the 7kW car charger, so will be drawing the deficit from the grid – and during the day this will be at 34c/kWh.
+The overnight off-peak rate is cheaper than we can manage from our solar panels on a sunny day.
+The 4.2kW of solar output (at its maximum rate) isn’t able to provide enough energy for the 7kW car charger, so we will be drawing the deficit from the grid – and during the day this will be at 34c/kWh.

-So, we are way better off going with early morning off-peak charging at 8c/kWh – $1.36 for 100kms looks to be pretty cheap motoring.
-And this plan includes a solar feed-in tariff of 7c/kWh – so our excess solar energy will almost cover our charging costs!
+So, we are better off going with overnight off-peak charging at 8c/kWh – $2.80 for 200kms looks to be pretty cheap motoring.
+And even though our solar feed-in tariff has recently been reduced to 5c/kWh – our excess solar energy feeding into the grid still covers a decent percentage of these charging costs.